csurfer/sublime_black/README.md

 Submitted to Package Control on May 1st 2018.
 Should be available soon!

+## Settings

+* Line length setting for the package is set to 88 by default to be in sync with `black`.
+If you intend to change the same `Open command palete -> Goto Preferences: Black Settings - Default -> Change "line_length"` to the value you desire.
+* Locale setting for the package (required by click's http://click.pocoo.org/5/python3/#python-3-surrogate-handling) by default is set to `en_CA.UTF-8`.
+If you intend to change the same `Open command palete -> Goto Preferences: Black Settings - Default -> Change "encoding"` to the value you desire.

 ## Notes

 * Currently supports only saved file formatting due to conflict between SublimeText3 default python version (3.3) and [black](https://github.com/ambv/black) supported version (3.6).